utkarsh-adobe/azure-docs/articles/active-directory/saas-apps/adobe-creative-cloud-tutorial.md

     `https://www.okta.com/saml2/service-provider/<token>`

 	> [!NOTE]
 	> The Identifier value is not real.
 Update this value with the actual Identifier.
-Contact [Adobe Creative Cloud Client support team](https://www.adobe.com/au/creativecloud/business/teams/plans.html) to get this value.
-You can also refer to the patterns shown in the **Basic SAML Configuration** section in the Azure portal.
+You can copy thw identifier value or the Entity ID from the Adobe Admin Console.

 1. Adobe Creative Cloud application expects the SAML assertions in a specific format, which requires you to add custom attribute mappings to your SAML token attributes configuration.
 The following screenshot shows the list of default attributes.